MarcusMoen/Project-1-FYS4150/README.md

 Notes on running the programs:

 1. The last part of the main cpp file is commented out.
-This is because it would append further unwanted values to the text files for calculation times.
-If you want to run it, make sure to remove the text lines added to the time(n)n.txt file you write to.
+This is because it would append further values to the text files for calculation times.
+If you want to run it, please note that the plots will change somewhat from what you see in the report.